amohamdy99/unix-commands/README.md

-# linux-commands
+# Uinux-commands
-Project to replicate some of Linux's more commoncommands
+Project to replicate some of widely-used Uinux commands as practice